Melicope broadbentiana: Taxonomy

 Melicope broadbentiana was first formally described in 1891 by Frederick Manson Bailey in the Botany Journal of the Department of Agriculture, Queensland from specimens collected at an altitude of 4000 ft on Mount Bellenden Ker.

 Distribution and habitat

 False euodia grows in rainforest from sea level to an altitude of 1500 m and is found between the Mount Spurgeon National Park and the Paluma Range National Park in north Queensland.

 Conservation status

-This species is classified as of "least concern" under the Queensland Government Nature Conservation Act 1992.
+This species is classified as least concern in the Queensland Government's WildNet database.